 P2P lending takes place via an online marketplace that uses technology to match borrowers who seek a competitive loan with investors who seek competitive returns.

-To everyday investors (including SMSFs), P2P lending is delivering a new source of attractive, stable returns, with regular payments from borrowers.
-To borrowers, P2P lending provides an attractive alternative to traditional financial products, with lower rates and a simpler, easier customer experience.
+To everyday investors (including SMSFs), P2P lenders deliver a new source of attractive, stable returns, with regular payments from borrowers.
+To borrowers, P2P lenders provide an attractive alternative to traditional financial products, with lower rates and a simpler, easier customer experience.
 By reducing inefficiency, P2P lenders can offer better value to everyone.

 If you’re thinking about investing in a P2P lending platform, or have already invested, it’s important to understand the relationship between risk and reward.
 RateSetter is Australia’s largest P2P lender, with over 14,000 registered Australian investors, including an increasing number of SMSFs.
 Here we look at how RateSetter manages risk and reward to provide investors with an attractive and stable investment opportunity.